IQ404/study-notes/README.md

 - GNU is a free/open-source Unix-like OS (a re-implementation of Unix).

   Linux OS is the unification of GNU and the Linux kernel.

+# Different Linux Distributions (i.e., Distros)

+- All Linux distros use Linux kernel.

+- Shell: a window for entering and receiving output from commands.

+- Each Linux distro is prepackaged with a unique set of shell commands, applications, GUI etc.

+  Each Linux distro provides differing level of support.

+  E.g. Community-backed project vs. Commerical-enterprise-maintained.

+  It can be a LTS version (Long-term Support) or a rolling release.

+- Some Common Linux Distributions:

+  -